Stochastic unravelings for Heisenberg picture and trace-nonpreserving dynamics

 where, unlike for the TP case, $N_\psi/N$ is not a probability distribution since it is not normalized {to $1$}.
 The average jump evolution then reads

 For the second term, the integral in $\psi$ is readily evaluated thanks to the Dirac delta, and therefore the average evolution due only to the jumps is

-Therefore, since deterministic evolution, creation and destriction of a copy are not modified by the presence of negative rates, it follows that the unravelings with NMQJ match with the TNP ME also when reverse jumps are taken into account.
+Therefore, since deterministic evolution, creation and destruction of a copy are not modified by the presence of negative rates, it follows that the unravelings with NMQJ match with the \heis picture ME also when reverse jumps are taken into account.